trevorwslee/wasm_calculator/README.md

-# A Simple WASM Calculator Implemented in Rust Using Leptos, and with DumbCalculator
+# Implement a Simple WASM Calculator in Rust Using Leptos, and with DumbCalculator

 ![WASM Calculator](wasm_calculator.png)